jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 ## Universal Music Translation Network

-The Universal Music Translation Network, on the other hand, showed promising results after the training process was modified, as explained in section \ref{loss-function-modification}.
+The Universal Music Translation Network, on the other hand, showed promising results after the training process was modified, as explained in Section \ref{loss-function-modification}.
 It, as described in the original paper, trained very slowly; it took 14 days of training to get a reasonably sounding sample used for the human perception experiment.
 When trained with the `piano2guitar` dataset, the WaveNet decoder recognized timbre of the instruments fairly earlier on during the training process (around 3 days into training), but for the pitch data to be correctly extracted and condition the decoder it took much longer.

 While the model loss converged when trained with `piano2guitar` dataset, it diverged with the `chillify` dataset, even with different values of $\lambda_{dc}$ to incentivize stronger classification and pitch recognition.
 This was expected, however.
-The temporal encoder, as shown by @nsynth, could recognize lower level audio style such as note qualities and timbre, but could not recognize higher order styles such as genre.
+The temporal encoder, as shown by @DBLP:journals/corr/EngelRRDESN17, could recognize easily defined audio style such as note qualities and timbre, but could not recognize audio features that humans find harder to define, such as genre.
 With such an input, the classifier would not have been able to classify the two domains apart due to lack of capacity of the network.
-This is evidenced by the quick diverging behaviour of $\mathcal{L}_{dc}$ as shown in figure \ref{fig:umtn_loss}.
+This is evidenced by the quick diverging behaviour of $\mathcal{L}_{dc}$ as shown in Figure \ref{fig:umtn_loss}.
 Especially with the pooling and interpolation layer, which encourages the encoder to attain the collection of fundamental frequencies, i.e. pitch.
 If the encoder was successful in extracting pitch from the `chillify` dataset pairs, there would have been too much variance in pitch in each domain for WaveNet to correctly model.

 \begin{figure}[]
 \begin{subfigure}{.5\textwidth}